laurentmuller/fpdf2/doc/header_and_footer.md

-# Header, footer, page break and image
+# Header and footer

-Here's a two-page example with a header, a footer and a logo:
+Here's an example with a custom header and footer:

 ```php
 use fpdf\Enums\PdfFontName;